Pythm/ad-ElectricalManagement/README.md

 ## 🧭 Planned Changes

-I will also make changes to [ClimateCommander](https://github.com/Pythm/ad-ClimateCommander) so that you configure your heaters there and import the apps to set save and spend hours with this app.
+I will make changes to [ClimateCommander](https://github.com/Pythm/ad-ClimateCommander) so that you configure your heaters there and import the apps to set save and spend hours with this app.

 ---